jasminepvo/100-days-of-code/log.md

 **Today's Progress**: [The Odin Project Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations) at 85%.
 Completed JavaScript Basics - Lesson 10: Fundamentals Pt.
 4(Practice Problems: sumAll, leapYears, tempConversion), Lesson 11: DOM Manipulation and Events

 **Thoughts** Love the idea behind this lesson with test driven development.
 I have always tested as I code because it just makes sense to make sure it works before moving on instead of testing at the end and spending way more time to debug.

-sumAll - love coding out on paper first to work through the iteration and drawing diagrams leapYears - forgot what leap year was until now (divisible by 4 and not 100), used if statement with && tempConversion - converting farenheit to celcius and vice versa.
+sumAll - love coding out on paper first to work through the iteration and drawing diagrams
+leapYears - forgot what leap year was until now (divisible by 4 and not 100), used if statement with &&
+tempConversion - converting farenheit to celcius and vice versa.
 I remember writing this in C++.
 Just need the correct formula and be careful with parenthesis.
-Also use math.round() * 10 / 10 to include 1 decimal point
+Also use math.round() * 10 / 10 to include 1 decimal point.

 [JavaScript Drum Kit in Vanilla JS Tutorial](https://www.youtube.com/watch?v=VuN8qwZoego) - learned about key events, playing audio and listening for the transition end events in animations